vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### Sober just randomly crashes
 Depends on if the logs actually provided something useful.

-Chances are if you're using Linux in another primary language, Sober crashes since the locale for Sober is primarily English.

 Otherwise, we cannot give a definite answer.